ballerina-platform/ballerina-lang/docs/SyntaxSummary.md

 ```
 Services are singletons.
 As such all variables defined within a service scope are shared across all `resource` invocations.

+Services may have the following annotations:
+- TBD - someone will go thru the Swagger spec and propose a detailed list of annotations to be included at each level.

 The structure of a ResourceDefinition is as follows:

 ```